MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

       :::image type="content" source="../../../../assets/images/saas-offer/monetize-app.png" alt-text="Screenshot shows the monetization options.":::
    :::column-end:::
    :::column span="":::
-      1. Subscription: Provide offers as subscriptions (transactable), free app, or let your customer bring their licenses (bring your own license).
+      1. Subscription: To provide offers as subscriptions (transactable), free app, or allow your customer bring their licenses (bring your own license).
-      1. Free Trail: Provide free access to your app for a definite period based on the offer type, and direct the user to purchase post free trial period.
+      1. Free Trail: To provide free access to your app for a definite period based on the offer type, and direct the user to purchase after the free trial period.
       1. Test Drive: Provide access to the preconfigured environment for a fixed period.
       1. Contact Me: Provide contact information for the users to reach you for offer details and enquire about their needs.
    :::column-end:::